umbertogriffo/fastapi-blueprint/README.md

  - ⚙️ Configurable with BaseSettings of Pydantic
  - 📄 Structured Logging
  - 🔒 API endpoints secured with API key authentication
+ - 🛡️ Centralized error handling with custom exceptions and detailed logging

 ## Table of contents